BonsaiAI/bonsaiai.github.io/source/includes/machine-teaching/_machine-teaching.html.md

 The way you would do this is to:

-1. Initialize the a deque with average values for the state variables at the beginning of each episode.
+1. Initialize the deque with average values for the state variables at the beginning of each episode.
 2. Then, transform the simulation outputs into a state dictionary for the BRAIN.
 3. Last, update the deque with new state values returned from the simulator.